NotKingSnow/hotdw1-trivia/README.md

 q "**Who rescued Aerys II during the Defiance of Duskendale?**" a "Barristan Selmy", "Barristan", "Ser Barristan", "Ser Barristan Selmy"

-q "**In Game of Thrones, who killed Ser Arthur Dayne at the Tower of Joy?**" a "Howland Reed", "Howland"
+q "**In Game of Thrones, who saves Ned Stark against Ser Arthur Dayne at the Tower of Joy?**" a "Howland Reed", "Howland"

 q "**Which Valyrian Steel Sword did Aegon the Conqueror wield?**"